-definition section of the IPA Act, Section 1-75(d) describes two special cases: the "initial clean coal facility" and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" (i.e., "retrofit clean coal facility").
-Currently, there is no facility meeting the definition of an "initial clean coal facility" or a "retrofit clean coal facility" that the IPA is aware of, that has announced plans to begin operations within the next five years.
+generated from clean coal facilities.67 While there is a broader definition of "clean coal facility" contained in the definition section of the IPA Act,68 Section 1-75(d) describes two special cases: the "initial clean coal facility"69 and "electricity generated by power plants that were previously owned by Illinois utilities and that have been or will be converted into clean coal facilities" (i.e., "retrofit clean coal facility").70 Currently, there is no facility meeting the definition of an "initial clean coal facility" or a "retrofit clean coal facility" that the IPA is aware of, that has announced plans to begin operations within the next five years.
 A discussion of the considerations and challenges associated with possible clean coal procurements is contained in Section 7.5.

 In Docket No. 12-0544, the Commission approved inclusion of the FutureGen 2.0 project as a "retrofit clean coal facility" starting in the 2017-2018 Delivery Year; that administrative approval and the associated cost recovery mechanism were subsequently appealed, and initially upheld by the Illinois First District Appellate Court.
-With an appeal still pending before the Illinois Supreme Court, the U.S. Department of Energy ("U.S. DOE") announced in February 2015 that federal funding for the project would be suspended.
-The FutureGen Alliance's Board of Directors "approved a resolution, dated January 6, 2016, ceasing all FutureGen Project development efforts" and FutureGen exercised its right to terminate the prior-approved FutureGen 2.0 Sourcing Agreements with ComEd and Ameren Illinois.
+71 With an appeal still pending before the Illinois Supreme Court, the U.S. Department of Energy ("U.S. DOE") announced in February 2015 that federal funding for the project would be suspended.
+72 The FutureGen Alliance's Board of Directors "approved a resolution, dated January 6, 2016, ceasing all FutureGen Project development efforts" 73 and FutureGen exercised its right to terminate the prior-approved FutureGen 2.0 Sourcing Agreements with ComEd and Ameren Illinois.
 The Illinois Supreme Court subsequently dismissed the pending appeal of the appellate court's decision as moot through a May 2016 ruling, vacating the judgment of the appellate court without expressing an opinion on its merits while refraining from vacating those portions of the Commission's Order approving the 2013 Procurement Plan concerning FutureGen 2.0 sourcing agreements and related authority.
-An appeal of the appellated authority.
+74